charlie-cyf/nodeSRT/README.md

 # Selective Regression Testing for Node.js

 ## Steps: <br />
-~~ 1. static analysis on each js file, generate dependency graph on functions and fields ~~
+1. ~~static analysis on each js file, generate dependency graph on functions and fields~~
 2. inject dynamic analysis code to each function
 3. run tests one by one, get entities influenced by each tests.
 Store as json file.
 4. parse diff file, identify changes.